-The everything is Hamas response and Palestinians possess some inherent characteristic towards violence, including sacrificing their own children argument needs to be destroyed and abandoned.
+Using everything is Hama’s fault as an argument and, Palestinians possess some inherent characteristic towards violence, including sacrificing their own children to become a martyr are arguments that need to be destroyed and abandoned.

 The distressing fact that the U.S. funds and politically backs these atrocities must be recognized and eradicated.
 Israel’s killing, land poisoning, and the illegal occupation of Gaza will not end until the world removes Israel’s decades of impunity for war crimes.
 Israel then can turn in its keys as the warden of the concentration camp it established.

 Note: I want to dedicate this writing to Dr. Daniel Luchins (Auburn Gresham-Chicago VA Clinic) who passed this May.
 Your care, unmistakable dry humor, and compassion made my life better.
 I will always appreciate you.